nenad-dram/personal-library/perlib-server/README.md

     "lastModifiedDate": "2021-12-15T11:24:38.071646"
 }`

-The Swagger UI page and the OpenAPI description (generated without any customization and partially incorrect) are available at _/swagger-ui/index.html_ and at _/v3/api-docs_ respectively
+The Swagger UI page and the OpenAPI description (generated without any customization and partially incorrect) are available at _/swagger-ui/index.html_ and at _/v3/api-docs_ respectively.

-Also the application shutdown is available via the Spring Actuator endpoint (_POST /actuator/shutdown_, without request body)
+Also the application shutdown is available via the Spring Actuator endpoint (_POST /actuator/shutdown_, without request body).

 __Security and authorization__: GET methods are permitted without authorization, while for all others the predefined username and password (application.yaml) must be provided via the Basic Authorization.